FourteenBrush/SBS/README.md

 Every further line is either a marker or an instruction.
 A marker acts as *yes a marker* to some instruction behind it.
 This is useful for jumps, so you write something like `jmp my_marker` instead of magic values, markers will be preprocessed too.
+> [!NOTE]
-`NOTE:` when writing a marker, the expression it points to must be on the same line, this will be solved in the future.
+> When writing a marker, the expression it points to must be on the same line, this will be resolved in a future release.

 Example marker: